szm4c/market-regime-classification/README.md

 ## Planned model pipelines

-Each of the five methods will share the same target labels and differ only in feature construction and modeling approach:
+Each of the four methods will share the same target labels and differ only in feature construction and modeling approach:
-- HMM-based regime models
 - Markov-switching models
-- XGBoost 3-class classifier on time-series features
+- XGBoost 3-class classifier on time-series features / LGBM
 - Symbolic + fuzzy discretization with a classifier on symbolic features
 - Image-based representations (Recurrence Plots / GAF) + clustering or classifiers